Raku/nqp/examples/rubyish/README.md

     % prove -v -e'nqp rubyish.nqp' t
 ```

-Expressions are Perlish rather than Rubyish:
+Strings and truth values are Perlish rather than Rubyish:

 - `+` always does addition (doesn't concatenate strings)
 - `~` has been introduced as the concatenation operator